mchoirulgx/BigQuery-BigLake/README.md

 ## 🗺️ Progressive 5-Stage Learning Roadmap

-The playbook is structured as a clear progression from foundational lakehouse storage concepts to hardened, production-grade automated pipelines:
+The playbook is structured as a step by step progression from foundational lakehouse concepts to hardened, production style automated pipelines:

 ```mermaid
 graph LR